transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Click the pending tile for `channel1` to launch the side panel.
 2. Select which peers you want to join to the channel.
 For purposes of this tutorial, click the box next to `Peer Org1`.
-4. Leave the tab for **Make anchor peer** selected.
+4. Leave the checkbox for **Make anchor peer** selected.
 It is a best practice for each organization to have at least one anchor peer on each channel, as anchor peers bootstrap the inter-organizational communication that enables features like [Private Data](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html){: external} and [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} to work.
-While it is only necessary to have one anchor peer on each channel, it does not hurt to make all peer anchor peers.
+While it is only necessary to have one anchor peer on each channel, it does not hurt to make all peers anchor peers.
 The only downside will be a short term increase in the stress on your communication layer when new organizations join their peers to the channel, as these peers are designed to contact every anchor peer in every organization to find out about the peers belonging to that organization.
 Note that you can also make a peer an anchor peer later through the **Channels** tab.
 5. Click **Join channel**.